Overview of New Zealand Trophy Red Stag Hunting - Kaikoura

-This lodge is the place to go if you are after world records!
-Some records include the 2017 # 1 in the world for Muzzle Loader at a whopping 740, 2014 World record Rifle, 2014 World record with a Crossbow as well as numerous other records.
+This lodge is the place to go if you are after trophy red stag hunting for world records!
+Some records include the 2017 # 1 in the world for muzzle loader at a whopping 740, 2014 World record Rifle, 2014 world record with a Crossbow as well as numerous other records.

 They emphasize quality, not quantity!
 If you are serious about hunting looking for a luxury 3,000 square foot hunting lodge located in the middle of a prime New Zealand hunting area and you are looking for a trophy Red Stag, Elk, Chamois or Tahr, this is the hunting destination you have been dreaming of.

 This lodge offers an exceptional variety of trophy hunting including the mighty Red Stag, Fallow deer, Tahr and Chamois.
 Experience our superior trophy hunting lodge in breathtaking Kaikoura – in the South Island of New Zealand.
 In addition to New Zealand trophy hunting, Kaikoura is also ideally located for sightseeing, activities and adventure.

 You will be hunting some of the most beautiful 8,000 acres of mountainous land in New Zealand on 1,500 acres of preserve land.
 ATV’s allow you and your guide to access the most extreme areas on the ranch.

 - Helicopter tahr hunting

 - Rifle hunting

 - Hunting parties and individuals